 3. Kalaram Temple

-This old Hindu shrine dedicated to Kala (swarthy or black complexioned) Rama, a Hindu God and an avatar of Lord Vishnu, is among the places to visit in Nashik.
-Built around 1788 by a devotee whose dream directed him to the God’s idol in the river Godavari, this may be considered to be the most important Hindu temple in the city.
+This old Hindu shrine is dedicated to Kala (swarthy or black-complexioned) Rama, a Hindu God and an avatar of Lord Vishnu.
+It is among the most visited Nashik tourist places, owing to its impressive architecture and peaceful atmosphere.
+Built around 1788 by a devotee whose dream directed him to God’s idol in the river Godavari, this may be considered to be the most important Hindu temple in the city.

-This marble temple complex which honours various Hindu gods is a major tourist attraction and a famous place to visit in Nashik.
-The 12 Jyotirlinga replicas here were sanctified by being sent to their respective originals for sanctification.
+This marble temple complex which honours various Hindu Gods is one of the major Nashik tourist places and is also among the most beautiful places in Nashik.
+The 12 Jyotirlinga replicas here were sanctified by being sent to their respective originals across India.
 The paintings in Lord Krishna’s temple depicting scenes from Mahabharata and the life of Krishna by an eminent painter, Raghuvir Mulgaonkar, are an additional attraction.

 5. Sri Someshwar Temple

-This beautiful temple is among the famous places to visit in Nashik, as the surroundings are natural and nature lovers absolutely adore visiting this place.
+This beautiful temple is among the famous Nashik tourist places, as the surroundings are peaceful and inviting.
+Nature lovers will absolutely adore visiting this place.
 The temple offers a panoramic view of the Godavari River, in an elegant curved path.
-Enjoy the boating facility and go on a boat ride here.
+The open ground near the bank of the Godavari River is the perfect picnic spot near Nashik for families with children.
+They can enjoy boating along the vast expanse of the Godavari.

 6. Dharmachakra Jain Temple

 Visit here to see the 12-ton statue of the 24 Tirthankaras at the sprawling temple complex built of white marble and pink sand.
-Facilities like food and stay are exceptional, and non-Jains also find themselves enjoying a visit here and doing puja as the pujaris are friendly and supportive.
+Facilities like food and stay are exceptional, and non-Jains also find themselves enjoying their visit to the magnificent place.
+This is among those Nashik tourist places that stand out for their exceptional architecture.
+Also, it is one of the best places to visit if you are looking for places in Nashik for weekend getaway.

 7. Sundarnarayan Temple

-Built by Gangadhar Yashwant Chandrachud in 1756, this temple of Sundar Narayan (or beautiful Narayan or Lord Vishnu) showcases a Mughal style of architecture in its arched recesses.
-We find Lakshmi to his right and Saraswati to his left, in this temple which is built in such a way that the rays of the rising sun fall exactly upon the idols in the sanctum sanctorum on every March 21st.
+Built by Gangadhar Yashwant Chandrachud in 1756, this temple of Sundar Narayan (or beautiful Narayan or Lord Vishnu) showcases Mughal architectural style in its arched recesses.
+When you go in and see the idols, you will find Lakshmi to the Lord’s right side and Saraswati to his left.
+The gorgeous temple is built in such a way that the rays of the rising sun fall directly upon the idols in the sanctum sanctorum.
+This phenomenon is very evident on every March 21st.

 8. Naroshankar Temple

-This beautiful temple of Rameshwar was built by Naroshankar Rajebahadur in 1747, using the Maya style of architecture.
-The main temple is built on a platform and the sculpture and designs are striking with decorative lacework and depictions of birds, animals, trees and nature in general.
+This beautiful temple of Rameshwar was built by Naroshankar Rajebahadur in 1747, in the Maya style of architecture.
+The main temple is built on an elevated platform and the sculpture and designs on the walls are striking with decorative lacework and depictions of birds, animals, trees and nature in general.
+It is one of the best Nashik tourist places to explore if you are a fan of ancient art.

 9. Sita Gufaa

-Believed to have been the place from where Ravana kidnapped Sita in the Ramayana, this is another place of pilgrimage located in a place called Panchvati where Ram, Sita and Lakshman were supposed to have lived in Vanavasa (a penance requiring stay in the forest).
-Do visit the Tapovan where Lakshmana is said to have cut off Shoorpanakha’s nose and the eleven cavernous caves as well as the five banyan trees.
+Believed to have been the place from where Ravana kidnapped Sita in the Ramayana, this is one of the religiously significant Nashik tourist places.
+Also, it is the perfect place to visit on your one-day trip near Nashik, especially if you have kids with you.
+Sita Gufa is exactly located in a place called Panchvati where Ram, Sita and Lakshman were supposed to have lived in Vanavasa (a penance requiring a stay in the forest).

 The temple of Saptashrungi Nivasini (Goddess Living on Seven Hills) is ancient and said to have been visited by Rama, Sita and Lakshman when they lived at Panchvati.
 These majestic hills are incredibly fertile and beautiful to look at.
-The forests on the hills are full of medicinal herbs and enjoy a distinct connection to the Ramayana, as being the hills where Hanuman obtained the Sanjeevani herb for Lakshmana, when he was knocked unconscious in battle.
+The forests on the hills are full of medicinal herbs and enjoy a distinct connection to the Ramayana, as being the hills where Hanuman obtained the Sanjeevani herb for Lakshmana when he was knocked unconscious in battle.
+This temple will prove to be the perfect near Nashik picnic spot for a one-day trip.

 11. Trimbakeshwar Temple

-This Shiva temple was built between three hills, Brahmagiri, Nilagiri and Kalagiri and houses three lingams to represent the three major Gods of the Hindu Pantheon: Shiv, Vishnu and Brahma.
-This temple is one of the 12 places where devotees can find a Jyotirlinga, the pillar of light without beginning or end that represents supreme reality.
+This Shiva temple is among the most famous Nashik tourist places and was built between three hills, Brahmagiri, Nilagiri and Kalagiri.
+It houses three lingams to represent the three major Gods of the Hindu Pantheon: Shiv, Vishnu and Brahma.
+The Trimbakeshwar temple is one of the 12 places where devotees can find a Jyotirlinga, the pillar of light, without a beginning or an end.
+This represents the supreme reality in Hinduism.

 12. Pandavleni Caves

-Located 8 km south of Nashik, the Pandavleni caves are a group of 24 caves which date back to 1st century BC to 2nd century AD.
+Located 8 km south of Nashik, the Pandavleni caves are the perfect spots for an eventful one-day trip near Nashik.
+These are a group of 24 caves which date back to the 1st century BC to the 2nd century AD.
 Except for Cave 18 which is a Chaitya, all the caves are viharas and the place is considered a holy Buddhist site.
-These beautiful and ancient rock-cut temples offer us a glimpse into the past and showcase the skills of ancient humans.
+These beautiful and ancient rock-cut temples offer us a glimpse into the past and showcase the craftsman skills of ancient humans.

 13. Ramsej Fort

-Ramsej Fort is important in the way it helped Maharashtra’s invincible stand against invasion by the Mughal armies for six and half years, before it fell to treachery when the leader of the forces himself succumbed to bribery.
-Replete with history and representative of the pride of the Marathas, this Fort is a major tourist attraction and one of the places to visit in Nashik.
+Ramsej Fort is one of the very important Nashik tourist places.
+Tt helped Maharashtra’s invincible stand against invasion by the Mughal armies for six and half years before it fell to treachery when the leader of the forces himself succumbed to bribery.
+Replete with history and representative of the pride of the Marathas, this Fort is a major tourist attraction and one of the best places in Nashik for a weekend getaway.

 14. Anjaneri Hills

-Once again of religious significance, Anjaneri is an exquisite attraction and a place which must be visited at Nashik.
-Considered to be the birth place of Hanuman, the hill is named after the mother of Hanuman, named Anjana Devi.
-You will find 108 Jain caves here dating back to 12th century.
+Once again of religious significance, Anjaneri is an exquisite attraction and one of the most sought-after Nashik tourist places.
+It is the ideal near Nashik picnic spot for those who are seeking some calm and tranquillity.
+Considered to be the birthplace of Hanuman, the hill is named after the mother of Hanuman, Anjana Devi.
+You will find 108 Jain caves here dating back to the 12th century.
 The image of Hanuman here has 5 heads, unlike in any other temple in India.

-This peak is the second highest in Maharashtra (the first being Kalsubai), at 1567 metres and us home to one of the celebrated forts of the Maratha rulers.
-Famous for its significance during the reign of Shivaji, Salher has a twin fort, named Salota close by.
-The Battle of Salher, in which over one lakh soldiers participated, was fought in 1672 and won by Shivaji.
+This peak is the second highest in Maharashtra (the first being Kalsubai).
+It stands mighty tall at 1567 metres and is home to one of the celebrated forts of the Maratha rulers.
+Famous for its significance during the reign of Shivaji, Salher has a twin fort, Salota, close by.
+The Battle of Salher, in which over one lakh soldiers participated, was fought here in 1672 and won by Shivaji Maharaj.
+This is the ideal one-day picnic spot near Nashik for the history buffs.

 16. Dugarwadi Waterfall

-This impressive waterfall is about pristine surroundings and lush greenery.
-The hills here are topped by clouds and fog to mesmerise a visitor to this beautiful sightseeing destination in Nashik.
+This impressive waterfall is all about pristine surroundings and lush greenery.
+The hills here are topped by clouds and the fog mesmerises visitors with its cosy embrace.
+People looking for places in Nashik for weekend getaway must definitely consider exploring this cascading wonder.
 Visiting the waterfall requires a 1 to 2 km walk, and caution if visiting during rains as the water level could increase very suddenly.

 17. Harihar Fort

-This fort belonging to the Yadava dynasty lies in ruins today.
-The climb to the top over a 60 meter path of rock-cut steps is an amazing experience and you could find accommodation on the fort itself or in the villages surrounding the fort.
+This fort which once belonged to the glorious and flourishing Yadava dynasty lies in ruins today.
+The climb to the top covers a 60-meter path of rock-cut steps.
+It is an amazing experience and you could find accommodation on the fort itself or in the villages surrounding the fort.
 Don’t miss the rock-cut water cisterns at the centre of the fort.

 18. Nandur Madhmeshwar Bird Sanctuary

-Also known as the Bharatpur of Maharashtra, this bird sanctuary is a great destination for anyone interested in watching birds at close range.
-A variety of birds can be found here, including migratory birds.
-An environmentally rich area with diverse flora and fauna, it also offers you a dam and a museum, making it one of the great places to visit in Nashik
+Also known as the Bharatpur of Maharashtra, this bird sanctuary is a great destination for anyone interested in watching birds from a close range.
+It is a great one-day picnic spot near Nashik.
+A variety of birds can be found here, including the migratory birds.
+This is an environmentally rich area with diverse flora and fauna.
+Nandur Madhmeshwar Bird Sanctuary also offers you a chance to explore the nearby dam and a museum.